Large Language Model Unlearning for Source Code: Implementation Details

 \textbf{Training Setup for Unlearning.} We use CodeLlama-7B \cite{CodeLlama} as our base model by default for our evaluation.
 All experiments are conducted on 4 NVIDIA A100 GPUs.
 Following previous work \cite{NPO}, we set the batch size to 32 and train for 10 epochs.
 For all unlearning approaches, we select the learning rate via grid search from the set \{1e-4, 5e-5, 1e-5, 5e-6, 1e-6\}, optimizing for the forget quality metric on forget data.
 We use AdamW optimizer \cite{adamw} with a weight decay of 0.01 and set the maximum sequence length to 1024 tokens during training.
 During training, we only optimize the loss over the forgetting part of each example.
 The unlearning training is conducted five times using different random seeds, and the final evaluation results are averaged across the five runs.

 \textbf{Configurations for Baselines and \ourapproachbf.} NPO and DPO use the hyperparameter $\beta $ of 0.1.
 FLAT employs KL divergence in its loss, which demonstrated superior performance in the original study, where $g^*(v)=v$ and $f^*(u)=e^{u-1}$.
-For our approach \ourapproach, we set the default values of $top\_p$ and $\alpha$ to 0.8 and 0, respectively.
+For our approach \ourapproach, we set $p$ and $\alpha$ to 0.8 and 0, respectively.